kbredies/gratopy/doc/source/installation.rst

     pip install gratopy

-Alternatively, you can download the package from `<https://github.com/kbredies/gratopy>`_ as zip and install it (after unpacking inside the corresponding folder) via
+Alternatively, you can download the package from `<https://github.com/kbredies/gratopy>`_ as tar and install it (after unpacking inside the corresponding folder) via
 ::

     pip install .